hypergonial/hikari-arc/docs/guides/command_groups.md

 permissions = client.include_slash_group("permissions", "Get or edit permissions for a user or role")
 ```

-Next, we can define subgroups that this group will contain via [`SlashGroup.include_subgroup`][arc.command.slash.SlashGroup.include_subgroup]:
+Next, you can define subgroups that this group will contain via [`SlashGroup.include_subgroup`][arc.command.slash.SlashGroup.include_subgroup]:

 ```py
 user = permissions.include_subgroup("user", "Get or edit permissions for a user") role = permissions.include_subgroup("role", "Get or edit permissions for a role")
 ```

-Finally, we can simply `@include` the commands in the group:
+Finally, you can simply `@include` the commands in the group:

 === "Gateway"